[Publish] Scheduling your Instagram posts

 The option to include a first comment is available on our Pro, Premium, and Business Plans.
 Learn more about our plans and pricing here.

 If your Instagram post is set to be published automatically, you'll also have the option to include a first comment.
 First comments are great for hashtags or other information that you may not want to show initially within your caption.
 Toggle the Include a comment with this post option on and type your first comment into the extra box displayed.
-You can always edit this first comment after the post has been saved by clicking on the comment icon.
+Learn more about first comments here.

 Scheduling your Instagram posts